 Any contract, grant, or cooperative agreement entered into between any Federal Agency and any small business concern for the performance of experimental, developmental, or research work, including products or services, funded in whole or in part by the Federal Government.
-Only the contract method will be used by DoD Components for all SBIR awards.
+Contracts and other transaction authority (OTA) agreements will be used by the DAF for all SBIR awards.

-Historically Black Colleges and Universities and Minority Institutions (HBCU/MI)

-Listings for the Historically Black Colleges and Universities (HBCU) and Minority Institutions (MI) are available through the Department of Education Web site, http://www.ed.gov/about/offices/list/ocr/edlite-minorityinst.html.
+Historically Black Colleges and Universities and Minority Institutions (HBCU/MI) Listings for the Historically Black Colleges and Universities (HBCU) and Minority Institutions (MI) are available through the Department of Education Web site, https://www2.ed.gov/about/offices/list/ocr/edlite-minorityinst.html.